process-analytics/bpmn-visualization-examples/examples/custom-navigation/call-activity-with-tabs-on-click/README.md

 ```

 ⚠️ The secondary `BPMN container` (in charge of displaying the Call Activity) must be visible during the BPMN diagram loading, otherwise, some BPMN elements won't be displayed.

-⚠️ It's not possible to manipulate the class of the HTML element with the zoom, the panning and the fit features, because it recalculated and is overidden by them. \
-A new API comes later to support this case.